dani-renner/Sillystringz.Solution/README.md

 ## Setup/Installation Requirements

 * You can clone the repository to your desktop
-* Open a SQL command line in a terminal.
-Copy and paste the contents of dani_renner.sql and hit enter.
-* Quit out of SQL with Ctrl + c
 * Navigate to the Factory directory
-* Navigate to the HairSalon directory
 * Add a file called appsettings.json.
 In that file, you will need to add the following code:
 {
   "ConnectionStrings": {